Black Watch (Royal Highland Regiment) of Canada

 The Black Watch (Royal Highland Regiment) of Canada is a reserve infantry regiment in 34 Canadian Brigade Group, 2nd Canadian Division, of the Canadian Army.
-The regiment is located at 2067, rue Bleury (2067, Bleury Street) in Montreal, Quebec, Canada, and is currently commanded by Lieutenant-Colonel J.B.F Roy, CD.
+The regiment is at 2067, rue Bleury (2067, Bleury Street) in Montreal, Quebec, Canada, and is currently commanded by Lieutenant-Colonel R.M.
+Unger.
 The regiment's armoury was designated a National Historic Site of Canada in 2008.
 They are the senior Canadian-Scottish Regiment.

 Lineage and history

 Volunteers have served since the regiment's inception in Montreal on 31 January 1862, as the 5th Battalion, Volunteer Militia Rifles of Canada.
 The rise of American military strength during their Civil War concerned Canada.
 The government authorized formation of militia regiments.
 Each of six Montreal Scottish chieftains responded by raising an infantry company for the 5th Battalion.
 Eventually, eight companies were raised.
 Since then, thousands of Canadian citizens have served in the Black Watch.
 In addition to service during the Fenian raids, they have fought in the First and Second World Wars; bolstered NATO operations in Europe and UN peacekeeping worldwide; and helped their fellow Canadians at home during the January 1998 North American ice storm (Operation Assistance) and 2011, 2017, and 2019 flooding in Quebec (Operation Lentus).

 Queen Elizabeth (Queen Elizabeth The Queen Mother after 1952) was appointed colonel-in-chief in 1947 and continued in that role until her death in 2002.
 The Prince of Wales (King Charles III after 2022) was appointed colonel-in-chief in 2004.